Home Overview Spelling Grammar Usage Translate

 The Alike English version of Peoplese spelling is Peoplese language with slightly regularized English spelling.
 Its function is to allow English speakers an effortless way to familiarize themselves with the many outstanding features of Peoplese, all of which are delineated on this website.
 Once that is accomplished, the logical next step is to coordinate the sounds of the words with how they are spelled -- hence, the Sound Spell Same version of Peoplese spelling.

 MS Word SPELLCHECK.
 You may add Peoplese as a spelling option to MS Word's spellcheck feature.
 Gratis.
 Once done, your English text will underline in red all words not in Peoplese.
-For instructions, click here.
+For instructions, see FAQ (linked to top right of home page).

 CONTENTS OF THIS PAGE (click on any word):